Medieval cuisine: Herbs, spices, and condiments

 Common herbs such as sage, mustard, and parsley were grown and used in cooking all over Europe, as were caraway, mint, dill, and fennel.
 Many of these plants grew throughout all of Europe or were cultivated in gardens, and were a cheaper alternative to exotic spices.
 Mustard was particularly popular with meat dishes and was described by Hildegard of Bingen (1098–1179) as poor man's food.
 While locally grown herbs were less prestigious than spices, they were still used in upper-class food, but were then usually less prominent or included merely as coloring.
 Anise was used to flavor fish and chicken dishes, and its seeds were served as sugar-coated comfits.

-Surviving medieval recipes frequently call for flavoring with a number of sour, tart liquids.
-Wine, verjuice (the juice of unripe grapes or fruits) vinegar and the juices of various fruits, especially those with tart flavors, were almost universal and a hallmark of late medieval cooking.
+Extant medieval recipes frequently call for flavoring with a number of sour, tart liquids.
+Wine, verjuice (the juice of unripe grapes or fruits), vinegar, and the juices of various fruits, especially those with tart flavors, were almost universal and a hallmark of late medieval cooking.
 In combination with sweeteners and spices, it produced a distinctive "pungeant, fruity" flavor.
 Equally common, and used to complement the tanginess of these ingredients, were (sweet) almonds.
-They were used in a variety of ways: whole, shelled or unshelled, slivered, ground and, most importantly, processed into almond milk.
+They were used in a variety of ways: whole, shelled or unshelled, slivered, ground, and, most importantly, processed into almond milk.
 This last type of non-dairy milk product is probably the single most common ingredient in late medieval cooking and blended the aroma of spices and sour liquids with a mild taste and creamy texture.

 Salt was ubiquitous and indispensable in medieval cooking.
 Salting and drying was the most common form of food preservation and meant that fish and meat in particular were often heavily salted.
 Many medieval recipes specifically warn against oversalting and there were recommendations for soaking certain products in water to get rid of excess salt.
 Salt was present during more elaborate or expensive meals.
 The richer the host, and the more prestigious the guest, the more elaborate would be the container in which it was served and the higher the quality and price of the salt.
 Wealthy guests were seated "above the salt", while others sat "below the salt", where salt cellars were made of pewter, precious metals or other fine materials, often intricately decorated.
 The rank of a diner also decided how finely ground and white the salt was.
 Salt for cooking, preservation or for use by common people was coarser; sea salt, or "bay salt", in particular, had more impurities, and was described in colors ranging from black to green.
 Expensive salt, on the other hand, looked like the standard commercial salt common today.